Sample size and power calculations for causal inference of observational studies: Sample size and power calculation

-\textbf{Remark 3.} For binary outcomes, because the mean of a Bernoulli distribution determines the variance, compared to the continuous outcomes in Section \ref{sec:dist-po}, we have two fewer constraints to determine the outcome distribution.
-As a simple solution, we recommend to use linear models for binary outcomes so that the proposed method directly applies.
-Numerical examples in Section \ref{sec:application} and Supplementary Material D.3 suggest that this approach generally works well in practice.
+\textbf{Remark 4.} For binary outcomes, because the mean of a Bernoulli distribution determines the variance, compared to continuous outcomes in Section \ref{sec:dist-po}, we have two fewer constraints to determine the outcome distribution.
+As a simple solution, we recommend using linear models for binary outcomes so that the proposed method directly applies.
+Numerical examples in Section \ref{sec:application} and Appendix C.1 suggest that this approach generally works well in practice.